Mugdha001/sp19-202-westeros/README.md

 - As a champion of 'Communication' XP value, I encouraged my teammates to ask questions whenever in doubt.
 Apart from that, we had a chat everyday regarding the status of assigned tasks.
 Due to communication, major blockers were avoided.
 I also encouraged my teammates to ask as many questions as they can for other teammates' work; like a customer.
 This helped us understand our product from the perspective of end users.
 - User stories implemented-
 1. As a player, if my bullet hits the enemy, it should explode and then vanish; if the bullet does not hit any obstacle, it should vanish from game screen
-2. Setting up of Strategy Pattern - to set a new bullet shooting strategy based on castle health
+2. Setting up of Strategy Pattern - to set a new bullet shooting strategy based on castle health, when castle health goes down to 50 %

 ### Link to Promo Video